 Supplies Needed for Happy New Year Pillow Wreath

-- Free Printable Template – Link located at the end of this post
+- Free Template – Grab the free file by filling out the purple form at the end of this post.

 Step by Step Tutorial

 Step One: Cut the fabric for your wreath.